Humphrys genealogy

 Benjamin Harding Cashel, eldest child,

 born evening of Sat 14 Apr 1832, Rock Lodge, Co.Limerick.

 See [Limerick Herald, Mon 16 Apr 1832].

-(todo) See [Limerick Chronicle, 18 Apr 1832].

-He must be named after grandfather Benjamin.
+He would be after grandfather Benjamin.

 He mar Isabella Bland.